Pylons/akhet/docs/architecture.rst

 The arguments are divided into *predicate arguments* and *non-predicate arguments*.
 Predicate arguments determine whether the route matches the current request: all predicates must pass in order for the route to be chosen.
+Non-predicate arguments do not affect whether the route matches.

 name

     [Non-predicate] The first positional arg; required.
 This must be a unique name for the route, and is used in views and templates to generate the URL.

 pattern